xivapi/static/src/content/docs/docs/guides/search.md

 relevance and filtering.
 Queries are written in a powerful query language, outlined below.

+Queries are executed against the sheets specified by the `sheets` parameter.

 ### Clauses

 Clauses are the basic building block of queries, performing a comparison of a